 Adult Education requires a minimum amount of hours students are expected to complete assignments while in class and at home.
 Please see class syllabus for specific pacing requirement.

-- There is no registration fee for the High School Diploma program
+- Classes are FREE.
+There is no registration fee for the High School Diploma program.

 Course Credits Required English 40 credits U.S. History 10 credits World History/Cultures 10 credits Government 5 credits Economics 5 credits Health 5 credits